RobinHYuan/Portable-Metal-Detector/README.md

 **2021-04-05 ; 22:02:46; Monday**
 - It can now detect if there is any small/large and ferrous/non-ferrous metal inside the coil

+**2021-04-05 ; 01:55:51; Tuesday**
+- Voice output system is working
+- Inductance and capacitance meter is added
 ------------
 ### LCD Pin Assignments: